Sabrina: The Animated Series: United States

-The series aired in syndication on UPN (on Disney's One Too weekday morning-afternoon and Sunday block) and on ABC (on Disney's One Saturday Morning block) from September 6 to November 19, 1999; it remained on ABC until October 13, 2001 (replaced by Mary-Kate and Ashley in Action!) and UPN until September 6, 2002 (replaced by Digimon: Digital Monsters).
+The series aired in syndication on UPN (on Disney's One Too weekday morning-afternoon and Sunday block) and on ABC (on Disney's One Saturday Morning block) from September 6 to November 19, 1999; it remained on ABC until October 13, 2001 (replaced by another DIC program Mary-Kate and Ashley in Action!) and UPN until September 6, 2002 (replaced by Digimon: Digital Monsters).
 Around the same time the show was pulled from UPN, the series moved to both Disney Channel (from September 9, 2002 to September 2, 2004) and Toon Disney (from September 3, 2002 to September 5, 2004 before it was replaced by Sabrina's Secret Life).
-Sabrina: The Animated Series returned to syndication as one of the launch programmes broadcast on the Syndicated DIC Kids Network E/I block on September 1, 2003, followed by the spinoff series Sabrina's Secret Life which premiered the following November.
+Sabrina: The Animated Series returned to syndication as one of the launch programs broadcast on the Syndicated DIC Kids Network E/I block on September 1, 2003, followed by the spinoff series Sabrina's Secret Life which premiered the following November.

 On September 16, 2006, the series returned as part of CBS' new KOL Secret Slumber Party on CBS and was briefly part of the KEWLopolis cartoon lineup until October 27, 2007, when the series along with Trollz were replaced with Sushi Pack and DinoSquad the following Saturday.
 On September 19, 2009, the series returned to CBS, this time as part of the network's Cookie Jar TV cartoon lineup, later joined by the sequel series, Sabrina's Secret Life on September 18, 2010, before both shows were replaced with Horseland and Trollz on February 5, 2011.
 Reruns aired on This TV through the "This Is for Kids" block, from September 24, 2012, to October 25, 2013.

 From 2017 to 2020, reruns of the series started airing on the Starz channel, Starz Kids & Family; the series is also available on Starz Play.
 As of 2024, the series is also available on Pluto TV's Rainbow Squad channel.